Embodied Claude

 ```

-> **Note**: Does not work in WSL2 environment because it cannot access the temperature sensor.
+> **Note**: Does not work on WSL2 as temperature sensors are not accessible.

 ```bash